The College of Humanities Graduate Student Research Grants Program is designed to support innovative humanities research in the coming year.

 The following are eligible to apply for a COH Graduate Student Research Grant:

-- All degree-seeking graduate students in the College of Humanities who did not receive a COH Graduate Student Research Grant last year;
+- All degree-seeking graduate students in the College of Humanities who did not receive a COH Graduate Student Research Grant in 2019-20.

-- All SLAT students whose primary advisor is a COH faculty member and who did not receive a COH Graduate Student Research Grant last year.
+- All degree-seeking SLAT graduate students whose primary advisor is a COH faculty member and who did not receive a COH Graduate Student Research Grant in 2019-20.

 Proposals that demonstrate strength in one or more of the following will likely be particularly competitive: